SJSU272LabS17/Project-Team-5/README.md

 Solution:
 B(P)AWARE is a mobile application that provides instant information about a product’s BPA content or toxicity content by just scanning the barcode of a product.
 Since barcode is universally present in every product that enters the consumer world, the application uses it as an identifier to get the product’s information from the database.
 This aids consumer to become aware of products containing toxic substances, so, people will just be a scan away from being BPA aware.
 The application will also suggest products that are BPA free or new arrivals in the market as a substitute to the products containing BPA.
+## Prof: Relying on barcode database limits your implementation as there is no freely available datasets that contain all plastic products. also you are providing the info that already stored in the database, there is no novelty in your solution. - Not approved.

 Idea# 3: Weather Forecast